MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

 ## Prepare a workload for placement

-Next, we are going to publish a workload to our hub cluster so that we can place it onto member clusters.
+Next, publish a workload to our hub cluster so that it can be placed onto member clusters.

 * Create a namespace for our workload on the hub cluster.